veepionyc/veepionyc.github.io/_posts/2016-11-09-documentation.md

 VPKit is an iOS SDK for generating interactive media which provides a seamless transition from a social feed to an e-commerce experience.

-To use VPKit, you might decide to replace an UIImage with a VPKPreview.
+To use VPKit, you might decide to replace a UIImageView with a VPKPreview.
 Your image is now interactive, and your team can manage the journey and gain analytical insight.

 A VEEP is a metadata object defining the transition from an image or video in a social feed to an e-commerce experience or a URL.